-Larry Kolker plays American roots music with an edge.
-His songs cross folk, blues, rock, soul, and jam-band, harmonized by his distinctive voice.
-His music has been called the "urban country east-coast white-boy blues"; a recent reviewer noted its "sensual bluesy feel".
+Cunning singer-songwriter playing blues-based soulful folk-pop with rhythmic fingerstyle guitar and chicken-fried harp.
+He's a dynamic performer of observant, touching, and often humorous songs.
+Larry's music has been called the "urban country east-coast white-boy blues"; a recent reviewer noted its "sensual bluesy feel".
 Another reviewer stated: "[I]magine a concert with Dylan headlining, Loudon Wainwright III second on the bill and John Prine third, let’s say it wouldn’t seem at all strange if Larry Kolker opened the evening’s entertainment.
 He’s certainly an all-round talent.
 He’s a distinctive vocalist with songwriting chops to match; an accomplished guitarist and an in demand blues-harpist..." -Leicester Bangs Music Blog

-Larry is based in the Lower Hudson Valley and has performed in venues throughout the Northeast.
-Larry opened for David Massengill in January 2014 at the Borderline concert series in New City, NY.
-He played at the 2014 Tribes Hill Music Festival at John Jay Homestead, the 2014 and 2013 Borderline Folk festivals, the 2013 Huntington Folk Festival, the 2012 & 2013 Montauk Music Festivals, the Millennium Music Conference in Harrisburg, PA, and the Bob Dylan Festivals at the Warwick Valley Winery.
+Larry has performed in numerous venues throughout the Lower Hudson Valley and beyond.
+Festival appearances include the 2015 KAABOO festival in San Diego, the 2014 Tribes Hill Music Festival at John Jay Homestead, the 2013-2015 Borderline Folk festivals, the 2013 Huntington Folk Festival, the 2012 & 2013 Montauk Music Festivals, the Millennium Music Conference in Harrisburg, PA, and the Bob Dylan Festivals at the Warwick Valley Winery.

-Larry performs solo, with a percussionist, with other singer-songwriters, with a blues-based trio or quartet, or as a sideman with other artists.
-Besides his original music he can perform several sets of tastefully arranged rock, pop, folk, and blues covers of songs from the 50's through the "teens".
+Larry performs solo, with a percussionist, with other singer-songwriters, with a kick-ass trio or quartet, or as a sideman with other artists.
+Besides his original music he can perform several sets of tastefully arranged rock, pop, folk, and blues covers of songs from the 20's through the teens.

 Larry's recent CD, Awful Smart Man, was co-produced with Fred Gillen Jr. at Woody’s House studio, and includes guest performances by pop folk trio the YaYas.
 The songs have received airplay, among others, on WIOX-FM (www.wioxradio.org), WVKR-FM (www.vkr.org), WEVL-FM (www.wevl.org) and www.musictogousa.com.
 This album reflects a journey of love, agony, discovery, acceptance and joy.